 Getting the Balance Right

-If you’re just starting on phentermine and have little to no appetite then it may be that your appetite will become more balanced within a few days, as reported by forum users in this thread here.
+If you’re just starting on phentermine and have little to no appetite then it may be that your appetite will become more balanced within a few days.
 However, if this effect continues and you’re finding it difficult to eat anything, then we would recommend that you consult your doctor to make sure that your dosage isn’t too strong for you.
 If you’re eating fewer calories than the minimum 1,200 recommended by many health and weight loss experts, then it is also likely that you might not be consuming enough food to obtain sufficient quantities of essential vitamins and minerals.
 To help ensure that you meet your daily requirements for nutrients while dieting, we recommend Phen Vites, a multivitamin specially aimed at those taking phentermine to ensure that you feel great while you’re losing weight.
 As well as many essential vitamins often found lacking in the typical American diet, such as magnesium, folate, and vitamins A, C, and E, Phen Vites also contain weight-loss boosting ingredients such as vitamin B12 and 5-HTP to help you make the most of your phentermine prescription.

 If, on the other hand, phentermine isn’t suppressing your appetite as much as you’d hoped, then these tips on how to suppress your appetite offer you some great ways to make sure that you’re able to beat your hunger and concentrate on establishing a healthy way of eating.
 A great way to boost the appetite-suppressing effects of phentermine is to combine your prescription with the weight loss supplement Phen Caps, which can also be taken on their own after your phentermine prescription ends to help you continue with your weight loss journey if you still have more weight to lose and want to benefit from continued appetite-suppression.